songyang-dev/uml-translation-3step/README.md

 * scikit-learn
 * spacy, then download its small English model
 * pyecore
+* termcolor

+The overall environment must be from `conda` including the Python interpreter.
+Anaconda-specific modules are.
+* pytorch, with GPU support

 In addition, a UML visualization tool is required.
 Built in Java.
 * plantuml, for visualization